tensorflow/docs/site/en/guide/gpu_performance_analysis.md

 If your trace viewer shows large gaps between steps, this could be an indication that your program is input bound.
-In that case you should refer to the previous section on debugging your input pipeline if you haven’t already done so.
+In that case you should refer to the previous section on debugging your input pipeline if you have not already done so.
 However, even with an optimized input pipeline, you can still see gaps between the end of one step and the start of another due to CPU thread contention.
 `tf.data` makes use of background threads to parallelize pipeline processing.